 SFXCL Command-Line Tool FAQ

-Note: The SFXCL command-line tool is only available on the Windows version of SecureFX.
+Note: The SFXCL command-line tool is only available on the Windows and Linux versions of SecureFX.

-More information on using the SFXCL command-line tool can be found in the Help documents included with the SecureFX for Windows application and in the SFXCL Automation Guide.
+For more information on using the SFXCL command-line tool, see the SecureFX Help files or the SFXCL Automation Guide.

 It is possible to configure SFXCL to run in stand-alone mode, but you must first install the entire application and then modify and/or create specific support files.
 Contact VanDyke Support if you wish to run SFXCL in this fashion.